Workhorse ingredients get a refresh in this honey-garlic chicken sheet-pan dinner

 Step 1

 Remove the chicken from the refrigerator.
-Transfer it to plate and pat it try.
+Transfer it to plate and pat it dry.
 If any of the thighs are larger than the others, cut them in half to achieve fairly uniform pieces.

 Place an oven rack in the center position and preheat to 400 degrees.
 Generously oil a large, rimmed baking sheet.